To Charge or to Sell? EV Pack Useful Life Estimation via LSTMs, CNNs, and Autoencoders: Introduction and Background

 A core component of EVs is the battery.
-Lithium-ion (Li-ion) batteries became the standard for energy storage in EVs \cite{OPITZ2017685, MANZETTI20151004}.
-They have several advantages compared to traditional batteries such as lead-acid or nickel-metal hydride: high energy and power density, low self-discharge, environmental adaptability, long lifetime, and high reliability \cite{HANNAN2017834, ZHANG2019100951}.
-Those advantages lead to the wide use of Li-ion batteries not only in EVs but also in several safety-critical areas such as space applications \cite{liu2014data}, aircraft, and backup energy systems.
-The safety and reliability of Li-ion batteries is a critical concern for such applications \cite{hu2017condition}.
-As Li-ion batteries are employed in safety-critical areas, their defects can cause fatal system failures.
-For example, various Boeing 787 caught fire because of a Li-ion battery malfunction in 2013 \cite{en6094682}, and NASA lost a spacecraft because of the lack of power supply due to a false battery over-charging indication in 2006 \cite{nasa2007}.
-Such high-impact failures have recently appeared also in the EV domain, with well-known manufacturers recalling hundreds of thousands of EVs due to fire risk \cite{ValdesDapena2021May, Hawkins2020Nov}.
-Another far greater challenge for li-ion batteries is their cost.
-While EVs are promising on various fronts, their expensiveness is still a major drawback \cite{7112507} and the battery is one of the most expensive components of EVs \cite{MAHMOUDZADEHANDWARI2017414}.
+Lithium-ion (Li-ion) batteries have become the standard for energy storage in EVs \cite{OPITZ2017685, MANZETTI20151004}.
+They have several advantages compared to traditional batteries such as lead-acid or nickel-metal hydride: high energy and power density, low self-discharge, environmental adaptability, long lifetimes, and \mbox{high reliability \cite{HANNAN2017834, ZHANG2019100951}.} These advantages have led to the wide use of Li-ion batteries in EVs and in several safety-critical areas such as space applications \cite{liu2014data}, aircraft, and backup energy systems.
+The safety and reliability of Li-ion batteries are critical concerns for such applications \cite{hu2017condition}.
+Li-ion batteries are employed in safety-critical areas, so their defects can cause fatal system failures.
+For example, various Boeing 787 aircraft caught fire because of Li-ion battery malfunctions \mbox{in 2013 \cite{en6094682},} and NASA lost a spacecraft because of the lack of power supply due to a false battery over-charging indication in 2006 \cite{nasa2007}.
+Such high-impact failures have also recently appeared in the EV domain, with well-known manufacturers recalling hundreds of thousands of EVs due to fire risk \cite{ValdesDapena2021May, Hawkins2020Nov}.
+Another far more significant challenge for Li-ion batteries is their cost.
+While EVs are promising on various fronts, their cost is still a considerable drawback \cite{7112507}, and the battery is one of the most expensive components of EVs \cite{MAHMOUDZADEHANDWARI2017414}.